2024-08-03

 The Mac is a good tool for processing, storing, and displaying pictures.

-For pictures I take on my iPhone, I send photos to my Mac using AirDrop.
-Clicking File ► Import lets me copy some or all to the Imports album.
-I used to attach the phone to my Mac with a USB cable, and them use the Photos to import the ones I wanted.
+For pictures I take with an iPhone, I copy photos to my Mac using AirDrop.
+Clicking in the Photos app lets me copy some or all to the Imports album.
+(I used to attach the phone to my Mac with a USB cable, and them use the Photos application to import the ones I wanted; this method has extra copying but I have a regular disk file for backup.)
+From the Mac Finder, I can just drag photos to the Photos app in the Dock.

-Some people just email their photos to themselves from their camera and save them on the computer using Mail.app, and then import them into whatever photo processing software they use.
+Some people email their photos to themselves from their camera, and save the pictures on the computer using Mail.app, and then import them into whatever photo gallery software they use.

-I have a Sony Alpha camera that used to send its pictures to my Mac via Wi-Fi, but Sony stopped supporting the software that does this.
-Now I have to use a Sony to USB cable to mount the camera as a storage device on the Mac, and then launch the Mac Image Capture application (I have a link to it in the Finder sidebar) and then Import photos to the Mac's Pictures folder.
-From there I can import the files I want into Photos.
+My Sony Alpha camera used to send its pictures to my Mac via Wi-Fi, but Sony stopped supporting the software that does this.
+Now I have to use a camera-to-USB cable to mount the camera as a storage device on the Mac, and then launch the Mac Image Capture application (I have a link to it in the Finder sidebar) and then Import photos to the Mac's Pictures folder.
+From there I can copy the files I want into Photos.

-For photos from digital cameras, I can plug a camera's CF or SD card into a USB reader and use the Finder to drag the photos to the Pictures folder.
+For photos from digital cameras, I can also plug a camera's CF or SD card into a USB card reader and use the Finder to drag the photos to my computer and then into Photos.

-No matter how I move the pictures, I check the photo files on the Mac using Quick Look to make sure they got stored correctly on my Mac's disk, before I delete them from the device.
+No matter how I move the pictures, I check the photo files on the Mac using Quick Look to make sure they got stored correctly on my Mac's disk, before I delete them from the device, and then I make sure the disk copies get backed up.

 I have scanned old pictures, both slides and flats, using an Epson 4490 scanner, and had good results.
 I use the wonderful program VueScan to drive the scanner.
 It takes time though -- between 5 and 10 minutes per picture.
 There are many settings and adjustments possible with a scanner, and it takes time to learn how to do a good job.

-In the 90s I sent hundreds of slides to Kodak (remember them?) to be scanned onto PhotoCD.
+In the 90s I sent hundreds of slides to Kodak (remember them?) to be scanned onto PhotoCD in "16 base" format, 3072x2048 pixels.

 In the 00's, I sent hundreds of slides to ScanCafe.com, who scanned them to disc in India at a low price.
 That was very satisfactory.
+The images were about 2300x3480 pixels.
 ScanCafe now does its scanning in the USA, which should provide faster turnaround.
 I have also sent many snapshot pictures from my old albums to ScanCafe for scanning to CD.

 For all these cases, I then copied the photos from picture disc to my Mac.